-To reach Zermatt, we highly recommend taking the train using Swiss Travel Card, as Zermatt is a car free town.
-This resort town is located on the southern part of Switzerland.
+To reach Zermatt, we highly recommend taking the train using Swiss Travel Card, as Zermatt is a car-free town.
+This resort town is located in the southern part of Switzerland.

-Panoramic views are everywhere as you reach the summit and if you love mountains like we do, you will be welcomed by 29 mountain ranges snow capped and all pretty, including the Matterhorn.
+Panoramic views are everywhere as you reach the summit and if you love mountains as we do, you will be welcomed by 29 mountain ranges snow-capped and all pretty, including the Matterhorn.